-I’m very not sure of the order of the jokes, so this is very chronological now.
+I’m also very not sure of the order of the jokes, so from now on, this is very unchronological.

 He said David had also told him the crowd would really like to hear some country and western.
 So he started into “Ring of Fire”, doing a Johnny Cash impression.